 Unless otherwise requested, your insurance company must provide UM/UIM coverage in the amount equal to the liability insurance limits of your standard policy.
 For example, if your insurance policy includes the minimum coverage of $25,000 in bodily injury liability per person and $25,000 in property damage liability per accident, you would have the same amount of UM/UIM coverage.

 Most Georgia drivers have UM/UIM coverage.
-Insurance companies are required to offer it, although drivers can opt out of the coverage.
-If you’re unsure if you have a UM/UIM insurance policy, a car accident lawyer can examine your plan and help you collect reimbursement for your damages.
+Insurance companies are required to offer it, although drivers can opt-out of the coverage.
+If you’re unsure if you have a UM/UIM insurance policy, an Atlanta car accident lawyer can examine your plan and help you collect reimbursement for your damages.

 A seasoned accident lawyer can also help you research and gather as much evidence as possible about the accident.
 You’ll need this evidence to prove to your insurer that the accident happened and the use of your UM/UIM policy is justified.